Deutsche EuroShop AG (DEQ.F) (ETR:DEQ) Given a €17.00 Price Target by JPMorgan Chase & Co. Analysts

-JPMorgan Chase & Co. set a €17.00 ($20.00) price target on Deutsche EuroShop AG (DEQ.F) (ETR:DEQ) in a research report report published on Tuesday morning, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+JPMorgan Chase & Co. set a €17.00 ($20.00) target price on Deutsche EuroShop AG (DEQ.F) (ETR:DEQ) in a research report released on Monday morning, Borsen Zeitung reports.
+The firm currently has a neutral rating on the stock.

 Deutsche EuroShop AG is a German-based international real estate investment company headquartered in Hamburg.
 It is the largest German investor in shopping centers, and the country's only publicly traded company to do so exclusively.
 At the end of 2010 the firm held investments in 18 properties, of which 14 were in Germany, two in Poland and one each in Austria and Hungary.